An-Idea-For-Business/breakdance-extend-block-and-conditions-for-cookie-storage-and-more/readme.txt

 * Additional comments and documentation in the code for better readability and understanding.

 == Upgrade Notice ==

+= 0.0.3 =
+This update includes some fixes and changes.
+Please ensure to test on a staging environment before updating on live sites.

 = 0.0.2 =
 This update includes some fixes and changes.
 Please ensure to test on a staging environment before updating on live sites.